EntropicEngineering/WebUSB-HID/readme.md

 present for a given Data item, it will be given a numerical property name.

-The `Array` or `Object` Usage ID can be applied to Logical or Physical type Collections within other Collections to nest data structures, with the enclosed Data items being accessed via a nested Array or Object.
+The `Array` or `Object` Usage ID can be applied to Logical or Physical type Collections within other Report Collections to nest data structures, with the enclosed Data items being accessed via a nested Array or Object.
 This can be used to construct arbitrarily complex objects.
 Best practice, however, is to split data between Report IDs to create additional smaller reports.